HanzalaSheikh/Random-password-generator/README.md

 ## How to Use

-1. Open the [Live Demo](https://hanzalasheikh.github.io/Random-password-generator/) in your web browser.
+1. Open the project in your web browser.
 2. Set the desired password length using the slider or by manually inputting the value.
 3. Check or uncheck the options to include uppercase letters, lowercase letters, numbers, and special characters.
 4. Click the "Generate Password" button to get a random password that meets your criteria.